mikaelbr/node-notifier/README.md

 Standard usage, with cross-platform fallbacks as defined in the [reporter flow chart](./DECISION_FLOW.md).
-All of the options below will work in some way or another on all platforms.
+All of the options below will work in some way or another on most platforms.

 ```javascript
 const notifier = require('node-notifier');